LimePoint/opschain/docs/reference/properties.md

 ### Storing & removing files

-The project or environment properties can be edited directly to add, edit or remove file properties (using a combination of a text editor, the `properties-show` and `properties-set` commands).
+The project or environment properties can be edited directly to add, edit or remove file properties (using a combination of a text editor, the `show-properties` and `set-properties` commands).
 In addition, OpsChain enables you to store and remove files from within your actions.

 #### Project file properties